sjaturner/obd/README.md

 engine speeds and and very gently raise the clutch after selecting the lower gear there's little to chose between the two methods.
 I suspect that if you make a poor job of the rev-matching then the result is worse for the car, anyway.

-I'm expect that there are many YouTube videos demonstrating these contrasting approaches.
+To summarise, this refinement is pretty pointless in modern cars.

 ## Motivation

-I was interested to see how this works in practice and I like data and graphs.
+I'm interested, and I like graphs.

 # Safety